NYU-Processor-Design/nyu-core/Documentation/02_Complex_Module_Functions/01_General_Control_Module.md

 - All J Type Instructions: They can all branch

 ### Hazard Detection Logic:

+#### Detecting if IF_ins holds branch hazard:
+- If IF_ins[6:0] == 1100111, 1100011, 1101111, hazard = 1

+#### Detecting if IF_ins holds data hazard:
+- Since we don't have to write-after-read hazards, S and B type instructions only need to be screened for in IF_ins, not anywhere else
+-

 ### Hazard Dependent Outputs and Registers:
   - Hazard = 0: